Home › Forums › Ex-gay/reparative/conversion therapy survivor stories › What to do with a Transgender Woman?

 All that was really achieved was my transition was delayed.
 I could have had an extra 12 years as myself, but at least I was with my kids.
 I left that trainwreck of a marriage last year, after 10 years of my wife not sleeping with me.
 I had not stopped being trans, but I’d lost all capacity and willingness to hide it.
 I transitioned soon after.

-- This topic was modified 1 year, 5 months ago by Anthony Venn-Brown.
+- This topic was modified 2 years, 9 months ago by Anthony Venn-Brown OAM.

 it is so wonderful of you to share your story so openly and honestly.
 You are the first trans person to share here.
 Thanks.
 It gives us a deeper understanding of the complexities and sometimes hardships of the trans journey.